 Add coconut milk into the soup.
 For an even creamier result, replace ¼ cup or 60ml of the chicken stock with unsweetened coconut milk or even coconut cream from a can.

 Change up the spices: Use ginger, cinnamon and nutmeg instead of the rosemary and thyme for a warm, mellow variation.

 Make it vegetarian: Use vegetable stock instead of chicken broth.

-Store your low carb butternut squash soup in the fridge for up to 3 days.
+Store in the fridge in an airtight container for up to 3 days.
 Alternatively, you can freeze butternut squash soup for up to 6 months.

 Tried this recipe?
 Give it a star rating below!